2026-2027 Casper Test Dates for US Medical Schools

 1 | Practice within the Test Format

 The Casper test is unlike any other test you’ve taken.
 It has a very distinct format that must be prepared for in advance.
-The test is composed of 11 scenarios, some video-based and some word-based.
-Each scenario is followed by two open-ended questions.
+The test comprises 11 scenarios, some video-based and some word-based.
+Two open-ended questions follow each scenario.

 The Casper test is broken into two sections—a video response section and a typed response section.